MISSISSIPPI PALISADES STATE PARK

 Animal life, within the park and the river areas immediately adjoining it, is varied.
 Waterfowl and shorebirds are numerous, as are wild turkeys.
 Striking pileated woodpeckers make their home in the park, and depending on ice conditions, eagles feed at the river in January and February.
 Because so many birds migrate along the river, their lyrical songs can be heard at the Mississippi Palisades each spring and fall.

 With 241 Class A and B sites in both shaded and open areas, Mississippi Palisades is in demand by campers.
 Electrical hookups are available at 110 sites.
 Showers and flush toilets are situated in three buildings and are in operation from May 1 until Oct 31.
-You can pick up supplies at a camp convenience store, open during the summer.
 The campground also features water and two sanitary dump stations.
-Only campers with permits are allowed in the campground, with admittance prohibited from 10 p.m. to 7:30 a.m.
-Reservations are no longer being taken for the Class A and B sites at Mississippi Palisades.
+Only campers with permits are allowed in the campground, with admittance prohibited from 10 p.m. to 730 a.m.
+Reservations are accepted, but not required, for most sites at Mississippi Palisades.

 Two youth camping areas are also available.
 These may be reserved from June 1 through October 31.
 An adult must accompany every group of 15 minors.
 Any group of 25 or more must get permission from the site personnel before entering the park.